bitcoinops/bitcoinops.github.io/_topics/en/multisignature.md

 ---
-title: Multisignature
+title: Scriptless multisignatures

 ## Optional.
 Shorter name to use for reference style links e.g., "foo"
 ## will allow using the link [topic foo][].
 Not case sensitive
-# shortname: foo
+shortname: multisignature

 ## Optional.
 An entry will be added to the topics index for each alias
 aliases: